GENERAL CONDUCT GUIDELINES

 Students are expected to comply with local, state and federal laws.
 The University may take action, whether the violation occurs on or off campus.
 Aiding, assisting in or serving as an accomplice in the commission of any illegal act or any act prohibited by the University conduct regulations is prohibited.

 In addition to the sanctions that may be imposed for misconduct as stated in the Clemson University Student Handbook, student-athletes may be suspended by the athletics department from further participation.

+Violation of any term of any disciplinary sanction is prohibited.
 “A Clemson student is expected at all times to show a respect for order, morality and the rights of others and to exemplify in daily living in a high sense of personal honor and integrity.
-Clemson believes students are the product of their own experiences, and they should assume certain responsibilities for their own conduct and that of their fellow students.” --- Clemson University Student Handbook
+Clemson believes students are the product of their own experiences, and they should assume certain responsibilities for their own conduct and that of their fellow students.” — Clemson University Student Handbook

 September 20, 2018